testchimphq/ai-playwright/src/llm-providers/README.md

 # LLM Providers

-The modules in this folder implement the pluggable LLM provider architecture used by `ai-act`.
+The modules in this folder implement the pluggable LLM provider architecture used by `ai-wright`.

 ## Built-in Providers